 Most of us can blame Mom and Dad for

 By Amy Norton HealthDay Reporter

-Keeping a healthy weight can help you manage your psoriasis.
-It can also lower your risk of heart disease and diabetes, which are more common when you have this skin condition.
-Here's what you can do to manage your weight.
+Want another good reason to stay at a healthy weight?
+It can help you manage your psoriasis.
+It can also lower your risks of heart disease and diabetes, which are higher when you have this skin condition.
+Follow these steps.

-Experts recommend a heart-healthy diet.
-Follow these guidelines: Eat lots of
+Experts recommend a heart-healthy diet: Eat lots of fruits and veggies.
+Inc

 Psoriasis treatment has come a long way in the past 10 years.
 That's welcome news for the 7.5 million Americans with this complex skin disease.
 "Every year, we've had either a new medication or a new use for one of these medications," says Michael P. Heffernan, MD, with Central Dermatology in St. Lo